Asylum seeker released in error seen in London area, police say

 “Of the 262 releases in error, 233 of these releases in error occurred from prison establishments, while 29 were released in error at the courts.”

-A report by HM Inspectorate of Prisons following an inspection in January and February 2024 said that HMP Chelmsford faced “considerable pressures” because of “national capacity issues” while suffering staff shortfalls in reception and the pre-release team.
+A report by HM Inspectorate of Prisons after an inspection in January and February 2024 said HMP Chelmsford faced “considerable pressures” because of “national capacity issues” while suffering staff shortfalls in reception and the pre-release team.

-It stated: “Leaders had faced considerable pressures over the past year because of national capacity issues.

 Sentencing Kebatu last month, a judge told him his behaviour “really highlights the poor regard you must have for women”.

-The 38-year-old, who arrived in the UK on a small boat days before the incidents in July, told two teenagers he wanted to “have a baby with each of them” and attempted to kiss them, before going on to put his hand on one of the girls’ thighs and stroke her hair, his trial was told.
+The 38-year-old, who arrived in the UK on a small boat days before the incidents in July, told two teenagers he wanted to “have a baby with each of them” and attempted to kiss them, before putting his hand on one of the girls’ thighs and stroke her hair, his trial was told.

 He was also found to have sexually assaulted a woman by trying to kiss her, putting his hand on her leg and telling her she was pretty.

-The migrant was found guilty of five offences following a three-day trial at Chelmsford and Colchester magistrates’ courts in September.
+The migrant was found guilty of five offences after a three-day trial at Chelmsford and Colchester magistrates’ courts in September.

-The court heard at his sentencing hearing it was his “firm wish” to be deported.
+The court heard at his sentencing hearing that it was his “firm wish” to be deported.

-It is understood the Home Office was ready to take him to an immigration removal centre before a planned deportation from the UK.
+It is understood the Home Office was ready to take him to an immigration removal centre before a planned deportation.

 Kebatu’s case led to protesters and counter-protesters taking to the streets in Epping, Essex, and eventually outside hotels housing asylum seekers across the country.